franke-hub/SDL/COMMIT.md

 Minor changes are not documented in this change log, but since the distribution is maintained in git, changes are always recorded.
 ----

+#### 08/27/2024 maint

+The combined editor is now in production test, with no known new errors.

+We spent a lot of time trying to implement common REDO functions in EdRedo.hpp.
+This was wasted effort: callers still needed to test whether or not an insert after a line with a binary delimiter occurred and handle it differently in each case.

+The include command (in EdBifs.cpp) was too difficult to fix.
+Rather than botching the file when including a file after a binary line, now it's simply disallowed.
+The line insert command (Alt-I) can be used to repair the null-delimited binary line, then a file insert after it works properly.

+Object counter tests were added to detect memory leaks.
+So far, so good.

+We'll use the updated editor to restructure it.
+Redo, line, and message functions shouldn't be in EdFile.
+While this restructure isn't strictly necessary, it will be a good production test.
+The Utf documentation has been in progress for a while.
+This and a full editor function test need to be completed before a trunk release.

 #### 08/23/2024 maint